-HOLLIDAYSBURG, Pennsylvania — A central Pennsylvania judge says attorneys will try to pick a local jury for the trial of a man accused of having used a prison computer to email threats to bomb the county courthouse and disrupt the water supply.
+HOLLIDAYSBURG, Pennsylvania — A central Pennsylvania man won't act as his own attorney when he stands trial on charges he used a prison computer to email threats to bomb the county courthouse and disrupt the water supply

 Although the threats were hoaxes, the Altoona Water Authority warned thousands of customers not to use tap water for about two days.